 When you open a folder with ImageRanger using the Browse panel on the left side, the files in the selected folder and subfolders start to appear on the screen.
 The indexing of these files is automatically performed on the background, but is done only once for each file.
 This is because software needs to gather a lot of information such as detected faces, capture dates and locations, keywords, ratings, etc.

-Unlike other photo management software, ImageRanger does not require you to Import or move your images.
+Unlike typical image and video management software, ImageRanger does not require you to Import or move your files.
 The images you see on the screen are never moved to another location unless you independently do so.

 Once the files are indexed, all information is reused automatically next time you open the same folder.
 This means you can open your storage folder anytime after the indexing and access fast sorting and filtering for all the images located on your storage drive.